Hermes Hsiao-Mei Yeh, PhD

 Research in my laboratory combines neuroanatomical, electrophysiological, molecular and behavioral approaches to study in the adult and developing brain the plasticity of neurotransmitter receptors, synaptic transmission, neurocircuits, neurobehavior, as well as the cellular and molecular underpinnings of coordinated adaptive changes in neuronal function, morphology, gene and protein expression.
 A major focus of ongoing research projects employs transgenic mouse models, including a mouse model of Fetal Alcohol Spectrum Disorder (FASD), to investigate: (1) the cellular and molecular signaling mechanisms underlying the regulation of neuronal migration in the embryonic cerebral cortex and striatum by developmental neurotransmitters, such as GABA; (2) how maternal consumption of alcohol and exposure of the fetal brain to alcohol exert adverse influences on the migration of cortical neurons in the short term, as well as long-term influences on the morphological and functional development of inhibitory and excitatory synaptic balance, and neurobehavior, in immature and adult neural circuits; (3) how the short-term and long-term aberrances as the result of prenatal alcohol exposure can be mitigated in our preclinical model of FASD.
 In addition to shedding light on our understanding of the etiology of FASD, our work has unifying implications insofar as the insights gained from this line of interrogation may be applicable toward understanding the pathoetiology of other neurodevelopmental brain disorders, notably autism and ADHD.

-I have taught actively in the medical school and graduate school curricula, and has leadership roles in directing graduate education and training at the institutional and national levels.
+I have taught actively in the medical school and graduate school curricula, and have had leadership roles in directing graduate education and training at the institutional and national levels.

 Rotations and Thesis Projects: